-Tia and her brother Tony have supernatural powers, can communicate and move things with the power of their mind alone.
-They arrive on Earth for a visit in Los Angeles.
-When Tony uses his powers to prevent an accident, he gets into the hands of Dr. Gannon, a ruthless scientist who's constantly striving for power over the world.
-He puts him a device into the brain that allows him to control Tony's will.
-Tia gets help from a kids gang to free Tony and save the Earth.Written by
+Tia and her brother Tony have supernatural powers, can communicate and moving things with the power of their minds.
+While in Los Angeles for a visit.
+Tony uses his powers to prevent an accident, and the ruthless scientist, iDr.
+Gannon, who's looking to control the world, finds out and takes Tony into his clutches.
+Gannon implants a device near Tony's brain which enables him to control Tony's will. its up to Tia Anna a group of kids to free Tony and save the Earth.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 When the two children and Uncle Bene are walking away from the Rose Bowl, the camera pans back to reveal crosses marked on the ground for where the actors are supposed to stand and walk.
 See more »

 [the security guard is levitating at the ceiling where Tony left him]

 Could you get me down please?

 [Tia lowers him to the floor]

 Thank you.
 Now, where are you going?

 Oh, no. No one goes in there without ID.